grafana/Grafana-Alloy-for-Beginners/README.md

 **??
 Not sure if we could add this to the infra o11y section as these are logs collected from services and not the infrastructure??
 Mischa, what do you think?**

+** I added a snippet below this section on how to get Alloy's own logs flowing!
+Not sure if that's interesting enough, there are maybe a few more transformations we could do like adding the info value as a label on logs

+As far as these logs go, you're right that they're App O11y.
+I think it should be fine to add them there, pending the message on slack**

 **The Loki pipeline**
 1) ingests logs from the mythical application via Loki's HTTP REST API,